 Castlegar’s Sculpturewalk features sculptures by local and international talented artists, located on a pleasant walking tour.
 Visitors can vote for their favourite piece via ballot, the winner of the People’s Choice Award is purchased by the city for their permanent collection.

-Castlegar's Sculpture Walk - Lighthouse Fireball by Eva Asplin, photo by Adrian Wagner
+Sculpturewalk - the Lighthouse Fireball by Eva Asplin, photo by Adrian Wagner Photography

 Step back in time aboard the oldest sternwheeler in the world!
 The SS Moyie, in Kaslo, is the oldest surviving intact vessel of her type in the world.
 Berthed at the edge of Kootenay Lake, the sternwheeler rests permanently in her former port of call.
 Owned and operated by the Canadian Pacific Railway, the SS Moyie plied the waters of Kootenay Lake for nearly 60 years.
 Launched in 1898 to provide connecting service to Nelson from CPR’s Crowsnest pass line from the east, the Moyie remained a fixture on Kootenay Lake until 1957.

-SS Moyie on Kootenay Lake in Kaslo, BC; photo by Andrew Penner
+The SS Moyie at the shores of Kootenay Lake in Kaslo, photo by Andrew Penner

 Enjoy the spectacular views and hear the fascinating history of the “Great Sullivan Mine” on Kimberley’s Underground Mining Railway in Kimberley.
 The rail links the downtown with the site of the old Sullivan Mine surface facilities and recent reclamation activities and continues its route shuttling riders to the base of the Kimberley Alpine Resort.

-Castlegar's Zuckerberg Island Chapel House, photo by David Gluns
+Zuckerberg Island Chapel House in Castlegar, photo by David Gluns

 Fairmont Hot Springs – Funtastia Fun Park where all their lamas have unique hair cuts (i.e. mohawks)